MiirHo3eIN/nao_robots_sdk/README.md

 Hints on Installation:

-1. Make sure that the version of python that you are installing is compatiable with your OS.
-For instance, if you are using windows 64 bit version, make sure that you are installing python 2.7 - 64 bits.
+1. Make sure that the version of python that you are installing is compatible with your OS.
+For instance, if you are using windows with the 64-bit version, make sure you install python 2.7 - 64 bits.

 2. Install python for all users of your OS.

 ### Step 02: Add(check) for python 2.7 to(in) your variable environment.

 For Windows:
-In your search box type ``` Edit environment variables for your account ``` and press enter.
+In your search box, type ``` Edit environment variables for your account ``` and press enter.

-Look for the "Path" in the "User variables for "your user name>" and double click on it.
+Look for the "Path" in the "User variables for "your user name>" and double-click on it.

-If python 2.7 is already existed adjust it to be on top of your list (like image 01)
+If python 2.7 already exists, adjust it to be on top of your list (like image 01)

-otherwise, if python 2.7 is not in the list press "New" and add the two path to have a setup like image 01.
+Otherwise, if python 2.7 is not in the list, press "New" and add the two paths to have a setup like an image 01.

 ![Image 01](docs/image_01.png)

-Finally to make sure that you have installed python 2.7, you can run the idle and print("Hello World")
+Finally, to make sure that you have installed python 2.7, you can run the idle and print("Hello World")

 For Mac: TBA from Luca

-For Linux: just drop [me](amirhossein.moallem2@unibo.it) a message and we can do it together.
+For Linux: just drop [me](amirhossein.moallem2@unibo.it) a message, and we can do it together.

 ### Step 03: Configuring the Naoqi - SDK

 You can find the packages and libraries of Nao in the following lists:

 Please download SDKs for your OS and unzip them.
-You can find at aldebaran official web-page or the corresponding
+You can find it on Aldebaran official web page or the corresponding

 - [Official Web-page](https://www.aldebaran.com/fr/support/nao-6/downloads-softwares)